josuejaramillo/summer_school_2024_SHiP/README.md

  - where `...` means the data for the other decay products.
 Some of the rows end with the strings `0.
 0. 0.
 0. 0. -999.`, to account for varying number of decay products in the same decay channel and maintain the flat array if merging all the datasets.

- -The file with the total information: contains the self-explanatory header describing the meaning of columns.
+ - The file with the total information: contains the self-explanatory header describing the meaning of columns.

 ## Implemented LLPs